Leefarmer83/ievas_fragrances/README.md

 # Features Left to Implement
 - Allow users to edit their reviews.
-- Setup deliver options instead of discount.
+- Setup delivery options instead of discounts.
 - Order confirmation  email to the store owner.
 - Create a functionality for the owner to give discount codes to users.
 - Pagination - On both the products page and review tab.